ReactJs Notes

 You're passing functions to

-ized child components.The function is used in
+memoized child components.The function is used in

-or elsewhere where reference identity matters.You’re optimizing performance for expensive rerenders.
+useEffector elsewhere where reference identity matters.You’re optimizing performance for expensive rerenders.

-4. Side Effects in React
+4. Side Effects in React๐ฅ Simple Definition:

 A side effect is anything that affects something outside the component’s render scope — like fetching data, subscribing to events, updating DOM manually, or setting timers.